Zadie Smith: Personal life

-Smith met Nick Laird at Cambridge University.
+Smith met Nick Laird at the University of Cambridge.
 They married in 2004 in King's College Chapel, Cambridge.
 Smith dedicated On Beauty to "my dear Laird".
 She also uses his name in passing in White Teeth: "An' all the good-lookin' men, all the rides like your man Nicky Laird, they're all dead."

-The couple lived in Rome, Italy, from November 2006 to 2007, and lived in New York City and Queen's Park, London for about 10 years before relocating to Kilburn, London in 2020.
+The couple lived in Rome from November 2006 to 2007, and later lived in New York City and the Kilburn area of London.
 They have two children.

-Smith describes herself as "unreligious", and was not raised in a religion, although retains a "curiosity" about the role religion plays in others' lives.
+Smith describes herself as "unreligious", and was not raised in a religion, although she retains a "curiosity" about the role religion plays in others' lives.
 In an essay exploring humanist and existentialist views of death and dying, Smith characterises her worldview as that of a "sentimental humanist".